40 Sights in Kazan, Russia (with Map and Images)

 26. Н. И. Лобачевскому

-The Lobachevsky Monument is a monument to Nikolai Ivanovich Lobachevsky, an outstanding mathematician, a figure in university education and public enlightenment of the Russian Empire, opened in Kazan on September 1, 1896.
-It is located in Lobachevsky Square, located on Kremlevskaya Street at the beginning of Lobachevsky Street.
+The Lobachevsky Monument is a monument to Nikolai Ivanovich Lobachevsky, an outstanding mathematician, figure of university education and public education of the Russian Empire, unveiled in Kazan on September 1, 1896.
+It is located in Lobachevsky Square, located on Kremlyovskaya Street at the beginning of Lobachevsky Street.

-BM-13 is a Soviet rocket artillery combat vehicle of the Great Patriotic War, the most massive Soviet combat vehicle (BM) of this class.
-Most widely known by the popular nickname "Katyusha", the soldiers of Nazi Germany called her "Stalin's organ" because of the sound made by the plumage of missiles.
+The BM-13 was a Soviet rocket artillery combat vehicle of the Second World War, the most mass-produced Soviet combat vehicle (BM) of this class.
+Most widely known by the popular nickname "Katyusha", the soldiers of Nazi Germany called it "Stalin's organ" because of the sound made by the plumage of the missiles.

 The Museum of A. M. Gorky and F. I. Chaliapin in Kazan is a cultural institution, a branch of the National Museum of the Republic of Tatarstan.
-Located on Maxim Gorky Street, 10.
+It is located at 10 Maxim Gorky Street.
 Since 1960, the museum has been included in the register of historical monuments of federal significance.

 Wikipedia: Музей А. М. Горького и Ф. И. Шаляпина (Казань) (RU), Website

-The Pink Mosque is a mosque in the Novo-Tatarskaya Sloboda of Kazan.
-It was built in 1906 at the expense of the merchant Muhammad-Sadyk Galikeev.
+The Pink Mosque is a mosque in the Novo-Tatarskaya Sloboda of Kazan, Russia.
+It was built in 1906 at the expense of the merchant Muhammed-Sadyk Galikeev.
 It was closed in 1931.
 The architect is unknown.
 It got its name from the color of the walls.
 It is located at 67 M. Gafuri Street.

 34. Кафедральный собор Покрова Пресвятой Богородицы